The Link Between Talcum Powder And Ovarian Cancer

 Talcum powder certainly seems like a safe product that is unlikely to cause injuries.
-After all, it is formulated for infant diaper changes and often even referred to as “baby powder.”
+After all, it is formulated for infant diaper changes and is often even referred to as “baby powder.”
 However, some studies link the talc in talcum powder to ovarian cancer.
-If you or a loved one is interested in pursuing a talcum powder lawsuit after developing this type of cancer, count on D’Amico Law Offices, LLC for representation.
-Our Pittsburgh, PA practice focuses on legal compensation for people who have suffered injuries caused by another’s negligence.
+If you or a loved one is interested in pursuing a talcum powder lawsuit after developing this type of cancer, count on D’Amico Law Offices, LLC, for representation.
+Our Pittsburgh practice focuses on legal compensation for people who have suffered injuries caused by others’ negligence.

 The Trouble With Talcum Powder

 Despite these studies about the high risk of baby powder cancer, the manufacturer Johnson & Johnson has denied the claims and refused to put a warning on any of its products that contain talc.
-These products include their baby powder, body powder, and other deodorizing powders.
+These products include its baby powder, body powder and other deodorizing powders.

 Our lawyers believe in your right to seek fair compensation for damages caused by products with hazardous ingredients.
-You are not alone in seeking justice; as more than 1,000 lawsuits have been filed.
-When you or a loved one has received a diagnosis of ovarian cancer and believe it may be caused by talcum powder, call our Pittsburgh law firm at (412) 652-9300 to arrange a free consultation or complete our online form.
-We will review your case and help you determine whether you may be eligible for legal damages.
+You are not alone in seeking justice, as more than 1,000 lawsuits have been filed.
+When you or a loved one has received a diagnosis of ovarian cancer and believe it may be caused by talcum powder, call our Pittsburgh law firm at 412-906-8180 to arrange a free consultation, or complete our online form.
+Our team will review your case and help you determine whether you may be eligible for legal damages.
 We proudly serve clients throughout Pennsylvania and West Virginia.